 Failing to file or pay your tax return on time will lead to the IRS issuing significant penalties.
 The penalties can go up to 25% for failure to file and up to 25% for failure to pay, plus interest.
 So if your tax debt is several years old, sometimes the penalties and interest can be an additional 50% of the actual tax liability.

 There are ways to get these penalties removed.
-That means if you haven’t had a penalty and or filed all of your necessary returns for the previous three years, you most likely qualify for first time penalty abatement and that’s for the failure to file and failure to pay.
+That means if you haven’t had a penalty and/or filed all of your necessary returns for the previous three years, you most likely qualify for first-time penalty abatement, and that’s for the failure to file and failure to pay.

 There’s also ways to get accuracy penalties removed.
 If you file a return in an inaccurate account of liability, the IRS may issue a 20% penalty.
-In that case there’s reasonable cause.
+In that case, there’s a reasonable cause.
 If it was a tax preparer’s fault, if there was a death, there’s several other reasons and other ways to get the accuracy penalty waived.

 Taxpayers who have failed to file or pay a penalty can ask the IRS to “abate” the penalties.
 Abatement is the process of eliminating penalties from a taxpayer’s account once they have been assessed.
 Because the IRS assesses these penalties electronically (via its computer systems) when a return is filed or a transaction is made on a balance due account, failure to file (FTF) and failure to pay (FTP) penalties typically need abatement.